PROPGSP/Android-Dev-Tools/README.md

 When extracting **device tree blobs (DTB)**, **kernel files**, and **embedded partitions**, different methods apply based on the image format.
 Here’s a **step-by-step guide covering all approaches**, including the **manual `dd` method** for stubborn files.

+**Note:** If you got the expected files from the firmware just skip the steps.

 ---

 ### 📌 **Step 1: Install Required Libraries & Tools**